-You do not need to include this section, but you may do so if you think the appellant's appendix is missing something important.
+- You do not need to include this section, but you may do so if you think the appellant's appendix is missing something important. - o If an appendix is included, you must number your appendix pages at the bottom in order (A-1, A-2, etc.) after you completed your appendix; and then fill in the page numbers to your table of contents.
 See additional instructions on the Appellee's Brief form for including documents in the appendix.

-What do I do after I fill out the form?
+What do I do after I fill out the Appellee's Brief?
 Step 1: Send your Appellee's Brief to all other parties.

 - You must send your Appellee's Brief to the other parties in the case.
-However, if any party has a lawyer, you must send your Appellee's Brief to the lawyer. - If you and the person you're sending the Appellee's Brief to have an email address, you must send it by email or by notification through the e-filing system.
+However, if any party has a lawyer, you must send your Appellee's Brief to the lawyer. - If you and the person you're sending the Appellee's Brief to have an email address, you must send it by

+- email or by notification through the e-filing system.
 If you or the person you're sending the Appellee's Brief to does not have an email address, you may give it to the other parties by personal hand delivery, mail, or third-party commercial carrier (for example, FedEx or UPS). - Complete the Proof of Delivery with information to show how you sent your Brief to each party.
 The Proof of Delivery has room for 3 parties.
 If you are sending your Appellee's Brief to more than 3 parties, fill out and insert one or more Additional Proof of Delivery forms into the main form.

-Step 2: File your Appellee's Brief with the Supreme Court.
+Step 2: File your Appellee's Brief with the Illinois Supreme Court.